 - A pinch of salt

-Although I’m a big fan of the pairing of cream cheese frosting and carrot cake, you could go a different direction.
-Making a batch and a half of my Biscoff buttercream could be interesting, given the spices that are in that and the spices in the carrot cake.
-While I haven’t tested the combination, I imagine it would be a good if you’re looking for carrot cake without cream cheese frosting.
+Although Iâm a big fan of the pairing of cream cheese frosting and carrot cake, you could go a different direction.
+A half batch of my Biscoff buttercream could be interesting, given the spices that are in that and the spices in the carrot cake.

 First, preheat oven to 350°F.

-Line three 8” cake pans with parchment paper on all sides.
+Line three 8â cake pans with parchment paper on all sides.
 Butter and flour well or coat with baking spray before setting aside.
 A lot of wet batter goes into the pans.
-It’s important to use proper baking release spray or butter and flour.
+Itâs important to use proper baking release spray or butter and flour.

 Let cakes cool in pans about 10 minutes before transferring to a wire rack to cool completely.

-Steps for Making Cream Cheese Frosting
+Steps for Making Cream Cheese Buttercream

 As your cake cools, place your room temperature cream cheese, butter, and Crisco into the bowl of your stand mixer.
 Beat until all ingredients are well-combined, about 3 minutes.